 A while ago a man called in to say my argument for the Assumption of Mary including references from the Old Testament was wrong.Bathsheba takes care of young King Solomon; she later became his queen

 I had quoted 1 Kings 2:19 where Solomon had raised his mother up to a throne on his right hand to reign as Queen of the Kingdom.
-He said that was the ONLY case of a mother being a queen in the Old Testament.
+The man arguing with me said, “That was the ONLY case of a mother being a queen in the Old Testament.”

 He prefaced his comment by saying that he knew the Old Testament well and it does not support what I had asserted.

-Well, if he knew his Old Testament as well as he said, he would realize I was correct and he was very wrong.
+Well, if he DID know his Old Testament as well as he said, he would realize I was correct and he was very wrong.

-In the Old Testament, the kings of Judah had queens but the queens were not their wives — but their mothers — with one exception of the queen being a grandmother.
+In the Old Testament, the kings of Judah following Solomon had queens but the queens were not their wives — but their mothers — with one exception of the queen being a grandmother.

 Solomon had 1,000 wives and concubines — but he only had one mother.
 Click here to read the section on The Great Lady or Queen Mother in Roland de Vaux’s book Ancient Israel: Its Life and Institution.